View Rufus Brown's Obituary on AugustaChronicle.com and share memories

 Mr. Rufus Lamar Brown

-Aiken, GA—Aiken, SC - Mr. Rufus Lamar Brown, age 47, of 27 New York Street, son of Rufus L. Brown and Joy W. Ray, passed away suddenly Wednesday, July 31, 2019.
+Aiken, SC—Mr. Rufus Lamar Brown, age 47, of 27 New York Street, son of Rufus L. Brown and Joy W. Ray, passed away suddenly Wednesday, July 31, 2019.

 Funeral services will be held 2 PM Sunday, August 4, 2019 at Zion Fair Missionary Baptist Church (Viewing 1-2 PM), 97 Dry Branch Rd, Aiken, SC 29803 with Pastor Bruce Wright, officiating.
 Burial will follow in the Mt Zion Missionary Baptist Church Cemetery, 17519 Atomic Rd, Aiken, SC 29803.